 Bottom feeder fish is the aquatic animal that primarily lives and eats at the bottom of a water on or near the body of water.
 Instead of grabbing food on its surface, or the middle, the bottom feeders get their food from the substrate or at the bottom of the water.
 Some are scavengers who usually eat dead invertebrates and fishes.

 What Classifies Bottom Feeder Fish?

-In case you are wondering what are the characteristics of a bottom feeder fish, this section will clarify that for you.
+If you are wondering what the characteristics of a bottom feeder fish are, this section will clarify that for you.
 While the simple answer would be “fish spending their time at the bottom of the tank” there are a few other features you will mostly notice about a bottom feeder.

 Type of mouth and their position

 Bottom feeder fish usually have very different mouths than most other fish.
 This serves the purpose of helping them to easily grab and eat while gliding along the substrate.
 Suckermouths are a common feature of bottom feeders’ fish, which are being used in different ways.
 The first is to help them stick to whatever area they are camping on.
 This could be a rock, a log, or a glass in your tank.
 It is also very effective when it comes to food too.
 Since these fish often feed on algae and other microorganisms that can be hard to reach, their suckermouths allow them to escape from any attached area.

 Their mouths are positioned on the underside of the fish.
 Because of the way they scavenge and hunt for food.
 This allows them to easily capture anything they find on the substrate while observing their environment for any potential threats.